Terms & Conditions

 As per our contractual terms.

-The payment system on this website is for use by our customers, to permit eBassGuitar to take payment from their debit or credit cards.
+The payment system on this website is for use by our customers, to permit eBassGuitar to take payment from their debit or credit cards or Paypal account.
 If our customers have a dispute please email [email protected] for a copy of our dispute process.

 A FuturePay agreement can be cancelled at any time by a eBassGuitar customer. eBassGuitar withhold the right to immediately suspend all supplied services should this event occur while any dispute is resolved.